lightspeedwp/lsx-health-plan/readme.txt

 == Getting started with LSX Health Plan ==

-* Login to the backend of your Wordpress website.
+* Login to the backend of your WordPress website.
 * Navigate to the "Plugins" item in your dashboard.
 * Select "Add New".
 * Search for "LSX Health Plan" in the plugin search bar.